ondrejspilka327/blazor-runtime-loaded-dynamic-component/README.md

 ## Prove it works
 Follow these steps:
-- build both projects
+- build both projects in `Debug` configuration
-- copy DynamicComponent\* into target directory of demo app (DynamicComponentDemo\bin\Debug\net7.0)
+- copy `DynamicComponent\bin\Debug\net7\*` files into target directory of demo app `DynamicComponentDemo\bin\Debug\net7.0`
-- run demo app, you shall see dynamic component renderred
+- run demo app, you shall see dynamic component renderred and well reacting to button clicks

 # Disclaimer
 Please be aware the code is provided as is, as long as the use case is yet not officially documented, use it on your own responsibility.